 The abstract execution starts at a user-supplied entry point for the program, such as the main function.
-Each program construct is then interpreted by the iterator according to the semantics of C as well as some information about the target environment (some orders of evaluation left unspecified by the C norm, the sizes of the arithmetic types, etc., see [3]).

-The iterator transforms the C instructions into directives for the abstract domain that represents the memory state of the program (see Sect.
-7.1), that is, the static and stackallocated variables.
+Each program construct is then interpreted by the iterator according to the semantics of C as well as some information about the target environment (some orders of evaluation left unspecified by the C norm, the sizes of the arithmetic types, etc., see [5]).
+The iterator transforms the C instructions into directives for the abstract domain that represents the memory state of the program (Sect.
+6.1), that is, the global, static and stack-allocated variables.

 The iterator operates in two modes: the iteration mode and the checking mode.
 The iteration mode is used to generate invariants; no warning is displayed when some possible errors are detected.
-When in checking mode, the iterator issues a warning for each operator application that may give an error on the concrete level (that is to say, the program is interrupted, such as when dividing by zero, or the computed result does not obey the end-user specification for this operator, such as when integers wrap-around due to an overflow).
-In all cases, the analysis goes on with an abstract over-approximation of the concrete results that do not result in the immediate termination of the program.
+When in checking mode, the iterator issues a warning for each operator application that may give an error on the concrete level (that is to say, the program may be interrupted, such as when dividing by zero, or the computed result may not obey the end-user specification for this operator, such as when integers wrap-around due to an overflow).
+In all cases, the analysis goes on with the non-erroneous concrete results (overflowing integers are wiped out and not considered modulo, thus following the end-user intended semantics).